 But isn’t Cuba an oppressive communist country ran by a tyrannical dictator and aren’t you a traitor to America for traveling there??

 Well, I suppose this is a personal decision you have to make before traveling to Cuba.
-I won’t speak of the pros and cons of a communist state but I will say that it was easily one of my favorite countries I’ve ever visited.
-The people are incredibly friendly, I felt safer there than anywhere in Central America, and it would be a loss to avoid Cuba only because of the biased stereotypes depicted in American media.
+I won’t speak of the pros and cons of a communist state but I will say that many friends and other travel bloggers absolutely love Cuba.
+The people are incredibly friendly, many people safer there than anywhere in Central America, and it would be a loss to avoid Cuba only because of the biased stereotypes depicted in American media.

 Side Note: For the sake of clarity in my writing and making this article easy to search in Google I have used the term “American” to reference US travelers.
 Cuba is, of course, part of the Americas and I apologize if I have offended anyone by limiting this term.